CloudCannon/aviator-jekyll-template/_api_v1/cards_list.md

 loyalty
 : The loyalty of the card.
 This is only present for planeswalkers.

-foreignName
-: The name of a card in a foreign language it was printed in

 language
 : The language the card is printed in.
-Use this parameter when searching by foreignName
+Use this parameter along with the name parameter when searching by foreignName

 gameFormat
 : The game format, such as Commander, Standard, Legacy, etc. (when used, legality defaults to Legal unless supplied)